rwpalmer/DFPlay/ff.md

  - close all
  - create new named subfolder or session
  - delete the folder and contents
- - rename folder
+ - rename the folder

 ***Right-clicking on a "Session" would allow me to***

  - expand/collapse
  - open all windows
  - close all windows
- - rename session
+ - rename the session
  -

 ***Right-clicking on a "Window" would allow me to***